 If you have a UK pension and are considering transferring your benefits, the specialists at Blacktower can help.
 Our advisers have many years’ experience guiding individuals through the processes relating to international pension transfers to help maximise the chances of protecting and growing your wealth, while also minimising any tax liability.

 UK pensions fall into two broad groups:

-- Defined Contribution schemes (often known as ‘money purchase’ schemes) and
+- Defined Contribution schemes (often known as ‘money purchase’ schemes)

 Defined Benefit Pension schemes